natcap/invest.users-guide/source/habitat_quality.rst

  *Sample data set:*  \\InVEST\\HabitatQuality\\Input\\access_samp.shp

 7. Habitat types and sensitivity of habitat types to each threat (required).
-A table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.
+A CSV table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.

  *Name:* file can be named anything

- *File type:*  ``*``.dbf or ``*``.xls if using ArcMAP 9.3
+ *File type:*  ``*``.csv

  *Rows:* each row is a LULC type.